shivam1612tyagi/shivam1612tyagi/README.md

 🎓 **Data Analyst | Power BI Enthusiast | Python Developer**

 Welcome to my GitHub profile!
 I am passionate about data analysis, visualization, and predictive modeling.
 I love transforming data into actionable insights and creating interactive dashboards.
+Explore my repositories to see a variety of projects showcasing my skills in Python, Power BI, SQL, and more.
+From data cleaning and exploratory data analysis to creating interactive visualizations and predictive models, my projects reflect my dedication to leveraging data for impactful decision-making.

 ## 🔧 Technologies & Tools